SnoutBug/BeamNG_terrainMaterialCache/README.md

  5. Use the commands [above](https://github.com/SnoutBug/BeamNG_terrainMaterialCache#default-maps) **excluding** the first two (`mkdir` and `cd`)

 #### Generating your own Textures
 To generate textures yourself, you can modify and run the command below.
+Note: This script was designed for use with Linux only.
 ```Bash
 MAP="italy" && curl https://raw.githubusercontent.com/SnoutBug/BeamNG_terrainMaterialCache/main/generate_textures.py | python3 - $MAP
 ```